The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

 Kaiser Franz Josef Museum Baden (AT)

-Having already transformed their existing digital catalogue (DIPkatalog) of tiled stoves and tile models, Kaiser Franz Josef Museum Baden wants to further develop its visualisation with the platform DIPworld.
-This will allow the museum to set objects in new contexts, connect locations, stories and processes and enable a multi-stakeholder exchange between museums, researchers, and audiences.
-Tiled stoves – a cultural asset deeply rooted in Austrian tradition and utility, used and adapted for hundreds of years and reflecting people’s daily life – will help create a blueprint for the digitalisation and cross-collection presentation of cultural assets.
+Having already transformed its digital catalogue (DIPkatalog) of tiled stoves and tile models, Kaiser Franz Josef Museum Baden further developed its visualisation with the platform DIPworld.
+This allowed the museum to set objects in new contexts, connect locations, stories and processes, and enable a multi-stakeholder exchange between museums, researchers, and audiences.
+Digital Warmth with tiled stoves – a cultural asset deeply rooted in Austrian tradition and utility, used and adapted for hundreds of years and reflecting people’s daily life – created a blueprint for the digitalisation and cross-collection presentation of cultural assets.

 Interactive Hub for Wooden Architecture